bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch3-4-3">3.4.3 Cascading styles</h3>
 <!------------------------------------------------------------------------------------------------>

-Hopefully, at this point, it\'s become very clear why what we\'re working on is called a style sheet.
+Hopefully, at this point, it&#39;s become very clear why what we&#39;re working on is called a style sheet.

 But where is the cascading part coming?
 CSS has a very specific hierarchy of style.

 So that you can write multiple rules that apply to the same HTML tag but the browser will still know how to make it look.

-But how does the browser decide when there\'s multiple rules?
+But how does the browser decide when there&#39;s multiple rules?

 The answer: the most specific rule wins.

 But then, why would you want to have multiple rules for the same tag?

-A lot of times, you\'re going to have multiple style sheets.
+A lot of times, you&#39;re going to have multiple style sheets.

 Imagine you have one parent style sheet that applies to your whole Web site, but then you have individual smaller style sheets that apply to the different pieces of it, like say, your blog or your gallery.